 History & Mission

-In 1995, the Trustees of Pennsylvania Ballet selected its first homegrown artistic director, Roy Kaiser.
-A former company member hired in 1979 by Barbara Weisberger, Mr. Kaiser rose through the ranks from Corps de Ballet to Soloist to Principal by 1990.
-Following his retirement from the stage in 1992, Mr. Kaiser served as Principal Ballet Master and Associate Artistic Director under Christopher d’Amboise before being named to his current position.
+The appointment of artistic director, Roy Kaiser, marked the beginning of a new era for Pennsylvania Ballet.
+A former company member hired in 1979 by Barbara Weisberger, Mr. Kaiser rose through the ranks from Corps de Ballet to Soloist to Principal.
+Following his retirement from the stage in 1992, Mr. Kaiser served as Principal Ballet Master and Associate Artistic Director under Christopher d’Amboise before being appointed artistic director in 1995.

-Over the past several years, Pennsylvania Ballet has increased its reach through creative programming initiatives such as the Family Matinee Series and lecture series, and its Community Engagement program, which serves over 11,000 youngsters each year.
+Over the past several years, Pennsylvania Ballet has increased its reach through creative programming initiatives such as the Delphi Project, Dance Chance, and other Community Engagement programs, which serves over 11,000 youngsters each year.
 In 2002, Pennsylvania Ballet II, the Joyce and Herbert Kean Trainee Program, was created as a pre-professional training company that also performs outreach and educational activities in area schools.
 In 2010, Pennsylvania Ballet dancers performed in the Academy Award-winning film “Black Swan.”
-In Fall 2011, the Company unveiled plans for a $17.5 million building project – the Louise Reed Center for Dance.
-The School of Pennsylvania Ballet was reestablished in 2012, now led by Director Arantxa Ochoa, one of the most celebrated ballerinas in Pennsylvania Ballet history.
+The School of Pennsylvania Ballet was re-established in 2012, now led by Director Arantxa Ochoa, one of the most celebrated ballerinas in Pennsylvania Ballet history.